 Oklahoma 72-Hour Waiting Period Bill (HB 1409)

-HB 1409 would amend Oklahoma’s informed consent law (63 O.S.
+HB 1409 amends Oklahoma’s informed consent law (63 O.S.
 1-738.2 &1-738.3).
-It would increase the time for voluntary and informed consent prior to an abortion from 24 hours to 72 hours.
-All of the informed consent requirements would have to be satisfied 72 hours before the abortion is performed.
+It increases the time for voluntary and informed consent prior to an abortion from 24 hours to 72 hours.
+All of the informed consent requirements must be satisfied 72 hours before the abortion is performed.

-The bill would also require that the State Board of Medical Licensure and Supervision update the state-mandated printed materials that physicians are required to give to pregnant woman so that they state that “Abortion shall terminate the life of a whole, separate, unique, living human being.”
+The bill also requires that the State Board of Medical Licensure and Supervision update the state-mandated printed materials that physicians are required to give to pregnant people so that they state that “Abortion shall terminate the life of a whole, separate, unique, living human being.”